 Biography

-Esau Williams is a Postgraduate research student in the African Leadership Centre at King's.
-He researches the nature of the state in Africa and its linkages to conflict, instability, poor governance, and underdevelopment.
+Esau Williams is researching the theory and ontology of the state in Africa and its linkages to conflict, instability, poor governance, and underdevelopment.

-Esau holds an MA in International Political Economy from King's College London.
-His dissertation was entitled 'A Realist Inquiry into Governance: Decision-making in the European Union', drawing on realist theories in the field of International Relations to explain existing tensions in the EU's cooperative framework, that ultimately lead to conflict in political and economic policies.
+Esau holds an MA in International Political Economy awarded by King's College London.
+His dissertation entitled 'A Realist Inquiry into Governance: Decision-making in the European Union', draws on realist theories in the field of International Relations to explain why the EU's existing cooperative framework ultimately leads to tensions in political and economic policies.

-Williams graduated with a BA (Hons) in Politics with Philosophy from Royal Holloway, University of London; and has a BA in Philosophy from Southern Methodist University in Dallas, Texas.
+Esau graduated with a BA (Hons) in Politics with Philosophy from Royal Holloway, University of London; and a BA in Philosophy from Southern Methodist University in Dallas, Texas.

 Research

-Thesis title: 'The Theory and Ontology of the State as Source and Driver of Conflict, Corruption, and Underdevelopment in Africa: Reimagining Leadership, Security, and Development'
+Thesis title: 'A Philosophical Inquiry into the Theory and Ontology of the African State as Source and Driver of Conflict, Corruption, and Underdevelopment: Re-imagining Leadership.'

 PhD supervision